metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

 - set\_wd( $folder )

     Sets/gets the working directory for any eventual saving of the \*.gpx file and checks the validity of that path.
-It can can be set as a relative path (i.e. relative to the actual [Cwd::cwd](https://metacpan.org/pod/Cwd%3A%3Acwd)) or as an absolute path, but is always returned as a full path.
+It can be set as a relative path (i.e. relative to the actual [Cwd](https://metacpan.org/pod/Cwd)) or as an absolute path, but is always returned as a full path.

     This working directory is always defined.
 The previous one is also stored in memory, such that `set_wd('-')` switches back and forth between two directories.
-The module never actually [chdir](https://metacpan.org/pod/chdir)'s, it just keeps track of where the user wishes to save files.
+The module never actually `chdir`'s, it just keeps track of where the user wishes to save files.

 ## Accessors